VoLKyyyOG/COMP30024/Chexers/Algorithms Research.md

+# TO RESEARCH:
+- MTD(f) --> apparently outperforms minimax a/b
+- Best Node Search --> apparently outperforms MTD(f) and is fairly new
+- Use of bloom filters to measure position similarity --> application to killer heuristic?

 ## A*:
 - Best-first search: evaluates nodes with g(n) + h(n) (cost to get here + cost to get to goal).
 Expand at each step by removing from the 'fringe' (PQ?), update heuristic values, and rinse/repeat until find the goal.